We helped save Healthcare.gov. Imagine what we can do for your company.

 In 1999, like a lot of other people, he discovered the internet and has spent the time since working on a range of online systems from early stage companies to apps distributed over thousands of servers.
 Along the way he has developed a deep interest in why teams of smart people often have a hard time making smart decisions.

 At home, he has recently renewed his acquaintance with embedded systems and electronics: current projects include a digital control system for an otherwise all analog tube amp and a modular synth based on the 1970's designs of the great Serge Tcherepnin.

 Jamie Kennedy is a jack of all trades hailing from the thick woods of upstate New York.

 After graduating high school, Jamie worked as the Event Coordinator of one of the country's oldest tabletop game retailers, and as co-owner of a boutique high-end Yo-Yo company.
 In his free time Jamie loves to compete in all things nerdy from card game and video game tournaments to international yo-yo competitions.
 Otherwise, he spends his free time creating interactive industrial art and playing Disc Golf.

-In her free time, Andrea enjoys writing music and practicing her natural language skills.
+In her free time, Andrea enjoys playing her acoustic guitar, writing and recording songs, and traveling.